fenok/articles/body-stretching/body-stretching.en.md

 ## The state-of-the-art way

 Sure!
-Applying `min-height: 100vh` to the `body` element should do the trick. `100vh` means that the initial `body` height will take 100% of the viewport height, whereas the use of `min-height` instead of `height` will let the `body` element grow even more if necessary.
+Applying `min-height: 100vh` to the `body` element should do the trick.
+Here, `100vh` means that the initial `body` height will take 100% of the viewport height, whereas the use of `min-height` instead of `height` will let the `body` element grow even more if necessary.
 Isn't it exactly what we need?

 Well...
 Almost.
 If we open such a page in a typical mobile browser (such as [iOS Safari](https://bugs.webkit.org/show_bug.cgi?id=141832#c5) or [Android Chrome](https://developers.google.com/web/updates/2016/12/url-bar-resizing)), it will be scrollable regardless of the size of its content.
 Even if the page has no content at all, its bottom will still disappear beneath the bottom UI panel of the browser!